Do you know your hair’s porosity type?No? Well, hair porosity refers to how easily your hair can absorb and retain moisture.

 How to Know if Your Hair is High Porosity

 There are a few signs that can indicate that your hair is high porosity.
-If your hair feels dry and brittle, and it doesn’t seem to hold moisture well, it could be a sign of high porosity.
+If your hair feels dry and brittle, and doesn’t seem to hold moisture well, it could be a sign of high porosity.
 You may also notice that your hair dries quickly after getting wet, or that it feels rough or frizzy.
 Another way to test for high porosity is to do a strand test: take a strand of hair and put it in a jar of water, if it immediately sinks, then it’s high porous.

 Characteristics of high porosity natural hair.